-- Although we often have large applicant pools for non-attorney positions, the number of applicants who identify as people of color range from a low of 21% (Technicians), to a high of 30% (Administrative Support). - The State does not ask applicants to identify if they are disabled and therefore there is no data to determine if applicant pools include people with disabilities. - Some positions such as Criminal Investigators require greater physical demands to perform the essential functions. - Employees do not always identify themselves as having a disability at the time of employment.
+- Although we often have large applicant pools for non-attorney positions, the number of applicants who identify as people of color range from a low of 17.1% (Administration), to a high of 30.8% (Administrative Support) - The State does not ask applicants to identify if they are disabled and therefore there is no data to determine if applicant pools include people with disabilities. - Some positions such as Criminal Investigators require greater physical demands to perform the essential functions. - Employees do not always identify themselves as having a disability at the time of employment.
 There is not a mechanism in place to prompt employees to update the Employee Voluntary Questionnaire for Self-Identification which asks employees to identify disability status.
-As a result, reports most likely do not reflect accurate figures for employees with disabilities. - DOJ is currently without a Diversity, Equity and Inclusion Coordinator.
+As a result, reports most likely do not reflect accurate figures for employees with disabilities. - DOJ is currently without a Diversity, Equity, and Inclusion Coordinator, however the appropriate recruitment documents are currently being reviewed and updated to conduct a recruitment for the position in the near future.